gcormier/megadesk/README.md

 ### General Improvements
 Huge optimization of code size by @philwmcdonald which has enabled us to include these features and make room for more.
 Some changes to audio tones.
-# For sale on Tindie - Plug and Play!
-I've setup a store on Tindie for those who wish to order a ready to go, plug and play version.
-It comes with a fully assembled PCB as well as the cable you will need to connect it.
-No soldering or assembly required! <a  href="https://www.tindie.com/products/gcormier/megadesk/">https://www.tindie.com/products/gcormier/megadesk/</a>

 # Disassembly of the existing control unit
 I now have a <a href="https://www.youtube.com/watch?v=jCPlM2KYwDQ">video with a few tips</a> on disassembling the IKEA Bekant controller and installing megadesk.
 Due to popular request, I now have a <a href="https://www.youtube.com/watch?v=qiOev3miDo8">second video with live surgery</a> of a brand new, unopened control unit.